jdeguzman11/Justin_BlueStampPortfolio/index.md

 ```

 ### Game Title
-This calls on a function that will put the title of the game in a certain font.
+This calls on a function that will put the title of the game in a certain font based on what the title generated is.

 ```python